-The night I was finishing said book, I had the most severe allergy/asthma attack I've had in 11 years, since I lived in California.
+The night I was finishing Harry Potter and the Deathly Hallows, I had the most severe allergy/asthma attack I've had in 11 years, since I lived in California.
 So there I was, popping meds, taking deep breaths and trying to finish the book before midnight so I could get at least six hours sleep.

 Sorry not to give you a break on posts.
 I never expected to make the news just by picking up my book.